A leader in oncology andinflammation

 - Targeted therapies

 - These include monoclonal antibodies (mAbs), which revolutionized cancer treatment and continue to constitute an important treatment modality.1

 Our history with oncology biologics includes not only the discovery, development, and production of these practice-changing medicines, but also our innovative delivery systems to help increase treatment choices and adoption.

 Biologics for chronic inflammatory diseases

 Biologics for chronic inflammatory diseases, such as moderate to severe rheumatoid arthritis, were a true advance.
-With their advent, the provider's treatment plan for their patient was no longer just about managing symptoms, but about potentially putting the disease into clinical remission by inhibiting specifically targeted biochemical pathways of inflammation.5
+With their advent, the provider's treatment plan for their patients was no longer just about managing symptoms, but about potentially putting the disease into clinical remission by inhibiting specifically targeted biochemical pathways of inflammation.2

-Amgen has been at the forefront of biologic medicines for inflammation for over 20 years.
+Amgen has been at the forefront of innovator biologic medicines for inflammation for over 20 years.
 Now we have a pipeline that is rich in biosimilars that treat inflammation.

 References: 1.
 Shuptrine CW, Surana R, Weiner LM.
 Monoclonal antibodies for the treatment of cancer.
 Semin Cancer Biol.
 2012;22:3-13.
 2. Keyser FD.
 Choice of biologic therapy for patients with rheumatoid arthritis: the infection perspective.
 Curr Rheumatol Rev. 2011;7:77-87.